benallfree/admindo/plugins/dterm/README.md

-# AdminDo DTerm Plugin
+# AdminDO DTerm Plugin

-An ES module plugin for [AdminDo](../../README.md) that provides a Durable Objects File System terminal.
+An ES module plugin for [AdminDO](../../README.md) that provides a Durable Objects File System terminal.

 ## Installation